 The City will actively promote economic development and business retention with prescribed business focus areas to maintain and expand the long-term business, financial and employment base for the community.
-These efforts will be accomplished through a contract with the Chamber of Commerce and partnership with City staff, Council and local business leadership.
+These efforts will be accomplished through a contract with the Round Rock Chamber of Commerce and partnership with City staff, Council, and local business leadership.

-- An economic development plan or strategy will be developed and periodically reviewed and updated as conditions change. - Financial incentive guidelines will be established and periodically reviewed. - Both economic impact and direct financial impact to the City will be evaluated and considered for each incentive proposal. - Risks will be assessed as part of each proposed agreement and mitigated by emphasizing performance-based programs and financial surety provisions where possible for any up front investments by the City or its partners.
+- An economic development plan or strategy will be developed and periodically reviewed and updated as conditions change. - Financial incentive guidelines will be established and periodically reviewed. - Both economic impact and direct financial impact to the City will be evaluated and considered for each incentive proposal. - Risks will be assessed as part of each proposed agreement and mitigated by emphasizing performance-based programs and financial surety provisions where possible for any up-front investments by the City or its partners.

 Approved incentive agreements will be monitored for compliance with reporting of that compliance made to the City Manager at least annually.
+The City will comply with all State or Federal reporting requirements for its economic development agreements.